asakata0821/Aisa_INFO5731_-Fall2023/README.md

 4. **Results and Discussion**: Presents and discusses results with multiple visualizations.
 5. **Conclusion and Limitations**: Summarizes the research findings and outlines any limitations.

-## Figures

-- **Fig.1**: Overview of the research processes.

-We aim to unlock valuable insights and context within the oral history transcripts to better understand the history of Japanese-American Incarceration.